Basic

 Frigates

-The frigates for Armada and Cortex have similar stats, but the Armada frigate has 2 turrets instead of 1 larger turret on the Cortex frigate, and the arm frigate's front turret cannot fire backwards, making the unit better at attacking than defending.
+The Assault Frigates for Armada and Cortex have similar stats, but the Ellysaw has 2 turrets instead of 1 larger turret on the Riptide, and the Ellysaw's front turret cannot fire backwards, giving it a significant disadvantage on defense.

-Frigates can even be used against T2 ships in a brute force attack.
+Frigates can even be used against T2 ships in a brute force attack, but will falter vs. Cruisers.

 Submarines

-Armada and Cortex each have a submarine, with the Armada sub being specialized for raiding and the Cortex sub for direct combat.
-The Armada sub is faster and cheaper (440 metal), but has a slow fire rate, which makes it great for raiding enemy uw metal extractors.
-The Cortex sub is 30% more expensive (580 metal), but fires 50% faster, has more health, and a better turn rate.
+Armada and Cortex each have a submarine, with Armada's being specialized for raiding and Cortex's for direct combat.
+The Eel is faster and cheaper, but has a slow fire rate, which makes it great for raiding enemy underwater metal extractors.
+The Orca is more expensive, but fires faster, has more health, and a better turn rate.
 Two Cortex subs will trade evenly with 3 Armada subs.

-Submarines can be effective at raiding since they are difficult to detect, can attack under water buildings, and most unit won't be able to intercept them.
+Submarines can be effective at raiding since they are difficult to detect, can attack under water buildings, and most units won't be able to target them.
 Sneaking one behind the enemy frontline and to their base can deal a lot of damage against an unprepared opponent, but subs cannot power through defenses very effectively.

 The basic torpedo launcher will trade evenly with the Cortex sub.
-Each sub has 400 sight range and 500 weapon range, and a torpedo launcher has 400 sonar range, so it is possible to pair a sub with a support ship to kill the torp launcher from outside of its sonar range.
-The Armada Skater can also be useful for finding a route to send your sub to attack from.
+It's possible to pair a sub with a support ship to kill the torp launcher from outside its sonar range.
+The Armada Skater can also be useful for finding a route to send your subs to attack from.

 Attacking an enemy fleet with one sub can be useful for getting incremental value and forcing them away if they have no destroyers or subs.
 Attacking with a group of subs can be highly effective if you can quickly take out the enemy destroyers or subs leaving the enemy fleet defenseless.
 If you cannot overwhelm, then added subs against a fleet with enemy destroyers will provide very little value, as destroyers can fire their depth charge and main cannon simultaneously.